 5.7.
 Repositioning the DiceOnce a valid roll is made, the player may reposition his dice but he should first verbally call the roll and state that he is just moving the dice.
 If he makes a valid move and then touches or covers the dice without stating that he is repositioning the dice, the roll is considered over (unless a clock is in use).
 The intent is that a player may not give the appearance of ending his turn to induce his opponent to fast-roll.
 Therefore, whether the other player rolls or not, once a move is made and the dice touched or covered without verbally stating that the dice are being moved or repositioned, the play stands and the turn is over.
 When a clock and one set of dice is used, the turn never ends until the clock is hit, however, the player must still call the numbers on the dice and state that he is moving them so there is no question as to what the roll is.

 5.9.
 Cube Placement and HandlingA single doubling cube shall be used for the contest and its location and value shall always be unambiguous.
 When a game begins the cube must be located near but to the side of the playing surface, equidistant from the two players with either the 64 or 1 facing up.
 When the cube is centered the player on turn, before rolling, may offer the cube to his opponent by placing it near the center of either right hand or left hand playing surface with the 2 face up.
 If the opponent chooses to accept he places the cube on his side of the board, visible to both players, keeping the 2 face up.
+(Note: If a player attempts to roll and the dice are cocked or not legal, he cannot then decide to double).
 For clarity, the player should also verbally declare that he takes or accepts.
 Subsequently the mechanics and requirement of offering and accepting a redouble are identical to the initial double except the cube value is increased by a factor of 2 from its present orientation in the offering process.
 Only the player in possession of the cube may redouble.
 If there is any ambiguity in the manner in which a player offers the cube or takes the cube, any ruling or dispute shall tend to go against the player who was ambiguous or misleading.
 If a player verbally says he doubles, or says he is going to double, he must double when it is his turn.
 If a player clearly reaches for the cube, or picks it up, or gives any indication that he is doubling, he must follow through and double.
 If the player says he will drop or take if doubled, he cannot change his mind.
 If a player wishes to move or reposition the cube without the intention of doubling, he must state that he is repositioning prior to handling the cube.

 5.10.
 Clock UsageAs a condition of contest or at the requirement of the Director, an approved clock will be used during the match.
 "Conditions of Contest" should be explicitly stated in the pre-tournament literature.
 Possible conditions on an event-by-event basis are: (1) clocks required in all matches; (2) clocks to be used at the request of either player; (3) clocks to be used upon mutual agreement of both players.
 If an event's written announcement does not include the explicit clock conditions, then number 3 above is the default.
-Whenever a clock is being used it is the responsibility of both players to follow the Clock Rules that are attached to this document.
-If clocks are not required and both players agree to use them, they may do so, but the attached clock rules must be in play and enforced.
+Whenever a clock is being used it is the responsibility of both players to follow the Clock Rules,

 5.11.
 Crawford RuleFor the first game that is played with a score that has a player one point from victory, the doubling cube shall be out of play for that game only.
 During the Crawford game, the cube should be removed from the table, and the next game it should be returned.
 If a player forgets the Crawford rule and doubles, and the other player accepts, and the error is discovered before the next match begins, the score shall be corrected as if the cube had not been turned.
 The Tournament Director will determine if the match will be replayed from the beginning of the game or, if possible, from the position where the double occurred.
 If the match ends, and the turned cube was directly responsible for the trailer winning the match, and then the error is discovered, the correction shall be made and the match continued.
 If, however, the error is discovered after the next round of play has begun, the match will not be continued and the result will stand.